 Which is better for pain, Oxycodone or Gabapentin?

-Your healthcare provider can advise you on whether oxycodone or gabapentin is more effective for your pain, as it is mostly determined by the type of pain you are having.
-While oxycodone is indicated for acute moderate-to-severe pain that is not managed with weaker painkillers, gabapentin is usually used for nerve-related discomfort.
+Your healthcare provider is able to advise you as to whether oxycodone or gabapentin is more effective in the treatment for your pain.
+Mostly the type of pain you are having determines this.
+Gabapentin treats nerve-related discomfort however oxycodone treats acute moderate-to-severe pain if weaker painkillers fail.

 Conclusion